 Energy is an essential service and it is important that everyone can access it.
-Laws exist to protect you, and to provide consistent safeguards in terms of the sale of energy to customers.
+Laws exist to protect you, and to provide consistent safeguards in the sale of energy to customers.

-If you live in the Australian Capital Territory, New South Wales, Queensland, South Australia or Tasmania, you're covered by the National Energy Customer Framework (NECF).
+If you are in the ACT, NSW, Queensland, South Australia or Tasmania, you're covered by the National Energy Customer Framework (NECF).

-If you live in the Northern Territory, Victoria and Western Australia energy consumers’ protections are provided through local legislation.
+If you are in the Northern Territory, Victoria and Western Australia energy consumers’ protections are provided through local legislation.